 Justifying the Competitive Intelligence Function

-Competitive-intelligence professionals are susceptible to corporate restructurings, and their responsibilities often are absorbed into the product management or product marketing functions.
+Competitive-intelligence professionals are susceptible to corporate restructuring, and their responsibilities often are absorbed into the product management or product marketing functions.
 As a result, the competitive charter becomes best-effort, executed only when there’s time.

 A stronger understanding of competitive criteria will help you assess how competitive you and your organization are in day-to-day activities.
 And now you have a competitive index scorecard to measure and assess the value of your initiatives.